zkejidsconstructor/string-value/README.md

 You can simply place artifacts of this module on the path of application to use its API.

 ## Versioning
-Artifact versions of the CliArguments Module follow the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) specification.
+Artifact versions of the String Value Module follow the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) specification.

 ## License